 Many websites we found about time travel history are very dry, with giant blocks of text that can be overwhelming to a first-time visitor.
 One thing we wanted to accomplish with this design was to break up the information in a more dynamic way.
 To accomplish this, we decided to add a unique feature: a parallax scrolling effect on the z-axis.

-Inspired by BeerCamp’s website, we wanted our users to scroll through the site using parallax scrolling, recreating the experience of diving into space.
+Inspired by BeerCamp’s website from 2011, we wanted our users to scroll through the site using parallax scrolling, recreating the experience of diving into space.
 In essence, the user will feel as if they are traveling through time and space.

-Using Webflow, we created our first prototype of the website with the z-axis scrolling in order to understand what the code organization would have to look like in order to achieve this effect.
+Using Webflow, I created our first prototype of the website that functions on the z-axis scrolling in order to understand what the code organization would have to look like in order to achieve this effect.
 Click the button below to view it (double-click the view button in the top-left corner if the parallax scrolling does not work upon opening).